fsantanna/dceu/doc/manual.md

 However, the assignment `x1=y2` is invalid because the tuple `[4,5,6]` held in `y2` is deallocated at the end of the block, but `x1` remains visible.

-The next example uses `move` to reattach a local vector to an outer scope:
+The next example uses `drop` to reattach a local vector to an outer scope:

 ```
 func to-vector (it) {           ;; iterable -> vector